Predrag-Jandric/Bootstrap-climate-webpage/README.md

 ## Welcome! 👋

-This is a practice medium-size project that I've have designed and built using Bootstrap and a little bit of Sass.
-Through this project I am trying to understand and practice Bootstrap as well as Sass combined with it.
+This is a practice medium-size project that I have designed and built using Bootstrap and a little bit of Sass.
+Through this project, I am trying to understand and practice Bootstrap as well as Sass combined with it.

 ### Languages and features 👨‍💻